gilacost/dot-files/README.md

 - review all maps MAKE A TODO and LIST THEM SOME WHERE PRINTABLE
 - acabar el tour
 - hadolint somewhere (pre-commit docker?)
-- keyboard language? enable and uk? thinks about other defaults
+- keyboard language? enable and uk? things about other defaults
 - review all vim plugins
 - review all confs with alvivi's and tidy owns
 - hacer list y tal mas fugitive and co
 - key rotation
 - sort ligatures
 - move to flakes
+- use lua.nix and include elixir ls package

 ## SSH